wesleen/IT-Support-Knowledge-Base/user-guides/printer-not-working.md

-# Hardware-Printer Not Working - Troubleshooting Guide
+# Printer Not Working - Troubleshooting Guide

 ## Problem
 Printer does not print or is unresponsive.